Tianwan (Xu Shouhui): Fall

 Ni Wenjun's ambitions continued to grow, leading him to attempt to assassinate Xu Shouhui and seize power in 1357.
 His plan was foiled and he was killed by his own general, Chen Youliang.
-After Ni Wenjun's death, Chen declared himself minister of state (pingzhang) and left Xu Shouhui on the throne in Hanyang.
-He then established himself as a base in northern Jiangxi.
+After Ni's death, Chen declared himself minister of state (pingzhang) and left Xu on the throne in Hanyang.
+He then established his base in northern Jiangxi.
 In early 1360, Chen declared himself King of Han and made Jiujiang his capital.
-In June of that same year, he launched an attack on Hanyang and killed Xu Shouhui and most of the Tianwan court.
+In June of that year, he launched an attack on Hanyang and killed Xu and most of the Tianwan court.
 Chen then declared himself emperor of the state of Han and took control of most of Tianwan's territory.
 The only region that remained independent was Sichuan, where Ming Yuzhen declared himself king of the state of Longshu.
-In 1362, Ming Yuzhen was elevated to emperor of the state of Xia.
+In 1362, Ming proclaimed himself emperor of the state of Xia.

-The new state of Han was short-lived, lasting even less time than its predecessor.
-In 1360, Chen Youliang invaded Zhu Yuanzhang's territory in the east, specifically centered in Nanjing.
+The new state of Han was even more short-lived than Tianwan.
+In 1360, Chen Youliang invaded Zhu Yuanzhang's eastern domain of Wu, centered in Nanjing.
 The resulting war reached its climax at the Battle of Lake Poyang in the fall of 1363, where Chen was killed and his army was defeated.
-By the spring of 1365, Zhu Yuanzhang incorporated the Han territories into his own domain.
+By the spring of 1365, Zhu had incorporated the Han territories into his domain.